 Get to Know DNS: The Basics & How it Works

-Installing nslookup
+Installing nslookup on ubuntu

-comes preinstalled on all major operating systems.
-If you need to install it again on Ubuntu or another Linux distro featuring the APT package manager, install the dnsutils
+If you need to install it again on Ubuntu or another Linux distro featuring the APT package manager, install the dnsutils package:

 sudo apt install dnsutils